Electric cars – the ultimate guide

 Generally, though, top speeds are slightly lower on most electric models, the fast acceleration notwithstanding.

-A good demonstration of electric cars being quicker off the line but slower at top speed, check out this amazing video of a Tesla Model S vs the Mclaren 720S.
+A good demonstration of electric cars being quicker off the line but slower at top speed can be found in this amazing video of a Tesla Model S vs the McLaren 720S.

 What are hybrid cars?